ethan0905/ft_transcendence/README.md

 You can use bcrypt, but there is a problem, it is limited to the first 72 bytes.
 So for that reason I am using argon.
 `yarn add argon2` --> to install packages

+Errors sent:
+need to import PrismaClientKnownRequestError from `@prisma/client/runtime` if you want it work properly
+ForbiddenExecption is from `@nestjs/common`

 `yarn start:dev` --> to run the backend application
 use insomnia to interact using POST resquest
 `docker-compose up backend -d` --> to build your postgres database